 - Choose to add a filter.

 - You can add an attribute filter to the mileage field.
-For example, if you want to report mileage for only Urban Type=Rural roads, this is where the filter would be applied.
+For example, if you want to report mileage for only Urban Type=Rural roads, apply that filter here.

 - A formula can also be used to calculate the mileage fields.
-For example, a formula for VMT (Vehicle Miles Traveled) can be calculated by multiplying AADT (Annual Average Daily Traffic) with length (the distance value available to each layer being used to report mileage against); therefore, VMT = AADT*LENGTH.
+For example, a formula for Vehicle Miles Traveled (VMT) can be calculated by multiplying Annual Average Daily Traffic (AADT) with length (the distance value available to each layer being used to report mileage against); therefore, VMT = AADT*LENGTH.

 The attribute filter page opens.